Blindspot22/rustlease/index.md

 - Go to your GitHub repository and navigate to the **Actions** tab.
 - Select the **Release Workflow** from the left-hand panel.
 - Click **Run workflow** in the top-right corner, select the release type (major, minor, or patch), and let the automation do the rest!

+---

+# Why Use This Workflow?

+### Benefits for Rust Projects

+- **Consistency:** Ensures every release follows semantic versioning and best practices.
+- **Speed:** Reduces manual intervention, allowing you to focus on development.
+- **Flexibility:** Easily adaptable for various Rust workflows, whether you’re releasing binaries, libraries, or both.

+---

+# Final Thoughts

+A well-structured release workflow is critical for maintaining a reliable software development pipeline.
+By using this GitHub Actions workflow, you can automate your Rust release process, adhere to semantic versioning standards, and deliver a seamless experience for your users.

+Whether you’re managing a complex product or a simple Rust library, this workflow provides a solid foundation for repeatable and reliable releases.

+Happy releasing!